What is High disk temperature?

 Why does my hard drive overheat?

 If it’s a MacBook we’re talking about, you might be accidentally blocking the fan when you put the Mac on your lap or on a blanket.
-There’s a good chance the disk just needs some air to cool down.
+There’s a good chance that the disk just needs some air to cool down.

-Dust in the fans.
+Dust in the fans

 When your Mac’s fans draw in air, they draw in dust, too.
 Eventually, the dust accumulates, clumps into dust bunnies, and makes it difficult for the fans to do their job.